marsfoundation/sparklend-conduits/README.md

 ## Overview

-The Spark Conduit is a conduit contract designed to be used within the Maker Allocation System.
+The SparkLend Conduit is a conduit contract designed to be used within the Maker Allocation System.
 It implements the IAllocatorConduit interface, so it will be able to work within the constraints on the Allocation System design.
 There is one contract in this repo:

-`SparkConduit`: Facilitates the movement of funds between the Maker Allocation System and the SparkLend protocol.
+`SparkLendConduit`: Facilitates the movement of funds between the Maker Allocation System and the SparkLend instance.

-In later iterations of this code's development, it is expected for other Spark Conduits to be developed to support multichain deployments.
+In later iterations of this code's development, it is expected for other SparkLend Conduits to be developed to support multichain deployments.

 ## Roles/Permissions